Fairfax County is named for Thomas Fairfax, who was the 6th Lord Fairfax of Cameron and proprietor of the Northern Neck.

 Contractor: John Bogue and Marengo Dykes

 Description: The building faces east and is a two story red colored brick structure.
+The building rectangular shaped building faces east and was completed in 1800.
+The building is located on spacious landscaped grounds in the center of Fairfax.
 The building was constructed with Flemish Bond brick.
-The rectangular building has a wide first story porch on the east front with large arches.
+The building has a wide first story porch on the east front with large arches.
 On the center of the roof is a white colored octagonal cupola.
 The roof is hipped.
-The courtroom is on the first story.
-The building was restored in 1964 to 1967.
+In the interior, the courtroom is located on the first story and has wooden stairs ascending to a balcony on the second story.
+There is carved paneling, a fireplace and a blind pedimented architrave behind the judge’s bench.
+The building was restored in 1965 to 1967.
 The architect was Walter Macomber.
-On the south side is the large addition constructed in 1930 to 1931.
+In 1891, a new structure was built to house the jail after the previous jail burned in 1884 and included space for the County Clerk.
+On the south side is the large addition constructed in 1929 to 1931.
 The architect was William I Denning.
-The building was expanded again in 1951 to 1953 with the addition of a center block with large white colored cupola and another wing identical to the 1930 wing.
+The building was expanded again in 1951 to 1956 with the addition of a center block with large white colored cupola and another wing identical to the 1929 wing.
 The architect was Robert A Willgoos and Dwight Chase.

 Location: 4110 Chain Bridge Road / Judicial Drive